cheesasaurus/v-rising-modding-notes/README.md

 This video is slightly outdated but its a good starting point. https://www.youtube.com/watch?v=4qeEyTVV-qU

+You will probably want to make yourself an admin.
+Find the adminlist and put your steam id in there.
+At the time of writing, I found the adminlist in the server folder at `.\save-data\Settings\adminlist.txt`

 ## BepInEx

 Bepis Injector Extensible (BepInEx) is the magic that makes it all possible.